MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 ::: moniker-end

 ::: moniker range=">= tfs-2017"
-You can use [MTM](/previous-versions/azure/devops/test/mtm/copying-and-cloning-test-suites-and-test-cases) or TCM to clone a test suite, specifying the target test plan which can be within the same or another project.
+You can use [MTM](/previous-versions/azure/devops/test/mtm/copying-and-cloning-test-suites-and-test-cases) or TCM to clone a test suite, specifying the target test plan, which can be within the same or another project.
 You can also specify a custom test suite work item type.

 ::: moniker-end